WebAssembly/design/AstSemantics.md

 ## Datatype conversions, truncations, reinterpretations, promotions, and demotions

-  * Int32FromFloat64 - truncate a 64-bit float to a signed integer
+  * Int32FromFloat64 - truncate a 64-bit float to a 32-bit signed integer
-  * Int32FromFloat32 - truncate a 32-bit float to a signed integer
+  * Int32FromFloat32 - truncate a 32-bit float to a 32-bit signed integer
+  * Int64FromFloat64 - truncate a 64-bit float to a 64-bit signed integer
+  * Int64FromFloat32 - truncate a 32-bit float to a 64-bit signed integer
-  * Uint32FromFloat64 - truncate a 64-bit float to an unsigned integer
+  * Uint32FromFloat64 - truncate a 64-bit float to a 32-bit unsigned integer
-  * Uint32FromFloat32 - truncate a 32-bit float to an unsigned integer
+  * Uint32FromFloat32 - truncate a 32-bit float to a 32-bit unsigned integer
+  * Uint64FromFloat64 - truncate a 64-bit float to a 64-bit unsigned integer
+  * Uint64FromFloat32 - truncate a 32-bit float to a 64-bit unsigned integer
   * Int32FromFloat32Bits - reinterpret the bits of a 32-bit float as a 32-bit integer
+  * Int64FromFloat64Bits - reinterpret the bits of a 64-bit float as a 64-bit integer
   * Float64FromFloat32 - promote a 32-bit float to a 64-bit float
-  * Float64FromInt32 - convert a signed integer to a 64-bit float
+  * Float64FromInt32 - convert a 32-bit signed integer to a 64-bit float
+  * Float64FromInt64 - convert a 64-bit signed integer to a 64-bit float
-  * Float64FromUInt32 - convert an unsigned integer to a 64-bit float
+  * Float64FromUInt32 - convert a 32-bit unsigned integer to a 64-bit float
+  * Float64FromUInt64 - convert a 64-bit unsigned integer to a 64-bit float
   * Float32FromFloat64 - demote a 64-bit float to a 32-bit float
-  * Float32FromInt32 - convert a signed integer to a 32-bit float
+  * Float32FromInt32 - convert a 32-bit signed integer to a 32-bit float
+  * Float32FromInt64 - convert a 64-bit signed integer to a 32-bit float
-  * Float32FromUInt32 - convert an unsigned integer to a 32-bit float
+  * Float32FromUInt32 - convert a 32-bit unsigned integer to a 32-bit float
+  * Float32FromUInt64 - convert a 64-bit unsigned integer to a 32-bit float
   * Float32FromInt32Bits - reinterpret the bits of a 32-bit integer as a 32-bit float
+  * Float64FromInt64Bits - reinterpret the bits of a 64-bit integer as a 64-bit float

 Promotion and demotion of floating point values always succeeds.
 Demotion of floating point values uses round-to-nearest ties-to-even rounding,